Course Number and Title: CMT 224 OSHA Construction Industry Training

 Students who complete this course with a minimum attendance requirement, a minimum required score on the final exam, and the successful completion of module quizzes will receive an OSHA 30-hour Construction Industry course completion card.

-- Compile the safety requirements necessary to protect workers around concrete and masonry construction.
-(CCC 1, 2, 4, 5; PGC 2, 3, 5)
+- List the safety requirements necessary to protect workers around concrete and masonry construction.
+(CCC 1, 2, 4; PGC 3, 5)

 See Core Curriculum Competencies and Program Graduate Competencies at the end of the syllabus.
 CCPOs are linked to every competency they develop.